 Video walls in CORTROL Global can be thought of as virtual entities.
 Apart from matching the video wall layout to the actual display arrangement, a single video wall can unite physical displays from different workstations across the world.
 This enables you to manipulate the contents of many no-matter-how-remote displays from a comfy lounge chair in your garden in no time at all.
 Monitors connected to the same computer may belong to different video walls, if required, for example, for sharing video wall administration permissions between different people.

-Video walls are created via software configuration interface — CORTROL Console — and then managed via client — CORTROL Monitor application.
+Video walls are created via software configuration interface — CORTROL Console — and then managed via client — CORTROL Client application.
 CORTROL advanced user management enables you to grant separate permissions for administering (creating, editing) and controlling (setting contents) video walls and video wall groups.

 Contents of the video walls can be: